 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Fund by failing to discharge an obligation.
 The Fund is exposed to the risk of credit-related losses that can occur as a result of a counterparty or issuer being unable or unwilling to honour its contractual obligations.
-These credit exposures exist within financing relationships, and other transactions.
-It is the Fund's policy to enter into financial instruments with reputable counterparties.
+These credit exposures exist within financing relationships, derivatives and other transactions.
+It is the policy of the Fund to enter into financial instruments with reputable counterparties.

-The Fund Manager's policy is to closely monitor the creditworthiness of the Fund's counterparties (e.g. thirdparty borrowers, brokers, custodian and banks) by reviewing their credit ratings, Financial Statements and press releases on a regular basis.
+The policy of the Fund Manager is to closely monitor the creditworthiness of the counterparties (e.g. third-party borrowers, brokers, custodians and banks) by reviewing their credit ratings, Financial Statements and press releases on a regular basis.

-The carrying value of interest-bearing investments, money market funds and similar Securities, loan to related party, trade and other receivables and cash and cash equivalents, as disclosed in the statement of financial position represents the maximum credit exposure, hence, no separate disclosure is provided.
+The carrying value of interest-bearing investments, money market funds and similar securities, loan to related party, trade and other receivables and cash and cash equivalents, as disclosed in the statement of financial position represents the maximum credit exposure, hence, no separate disclosure is provided.